remnrem/luna-doc/docs/ref/masks.md

 [table](epochs.md#command-epoch-types) details which commands can be used in which contexts.

+<h3>Methods</h3>

+Epoch masking assigns a binary include/exclude flag to each epoch without altering the underlying signal data.
+Masks are set according to annotation-based criteria (e.g., retaining only epochs labeled with specific sleep stages or excluding epochs with artifact annotations), epoch-number ranges, random subsampling, signal-level thresholds, or epoch-level expression evaluation.
+Multiple mask operations are applied sequentially; each new operation is combined with the existing mask using one of three merge modes — set, intersect, or union — depending on whether the goal is to refine, expand, or replace the current selection.
+The mask state is temporary until a restructuring operation permanently removes flagged epochs from the in-memory representation.

 <h3>Parameters</h3>

-The `MASK` command takes a variety of parameters to modify its behavior.
-You should only specify _one_ of these options for any one `MASK` command however; multiple `MASK` commands can be specified sequentially.
+The [`MASK`](masks.md#mask) command takes a variety of parameters to modify its behavior.
+You should only specify _one_ of these options for any one [`MASK`](masks.md#mask) command however; multiple [`MASK`](masks.md#mask) commands can be specified sequentially.

 There are three general types of mask: